lendingkingorg/Lendingking-Privacy/privacy-policy.md

 In addition, the Website and App have been certified for the following security certifications:

-ISO 9001: being the international standard that details requirements for a quality management system (QMS).
-Organizations use the standard to demonstrate the ability to consistently provide products and services that meet customer and regulatory requirements with the requisite security protections.

-ISO 27001 (formally known as ISO/IEC 27001:2005): is a specification for an information security management system (ISMS) and is the suggested level of certification required under the Information Technology Act, 2000.
-An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organization’s information risk management processes.

 We aim to protect from unauthorized access, alteration, disclosure or destruction of information we hold, including:

 We use encryption to keep your data private while in transit;

 We offer security feature like an OTP verification to help you protect your account;

 We review our information collection, storage, and processing practices, including physical security measures, to prevent unauthorized access to our systems;